 Bye honey, have a good day!

-Note: In Italian, there are different levels of affection and corresponding expressions for each.
+In Italian, there are different levels of affection and corresponding expressions for each.
 The word amore is generally reserved for romantic partners or immediate family members.

-It’s not suitable to use amore to refer to friends, acquaintances, colleagues, co-workers, or distant relatives such as uncles, aunts, or cousins unless it’s meant as a joke or provocation, or used to tease them.
+So it’s not suitable to use amore to refer to friends, acquaintances, colleagues, co-workers, or distant relatives such as uncles, aunts, or cousins unless it’s meant as a joke or provocation, or used to tease them.
 So, it’s important to keep in mind the appropriate context when using “amore” in Italian.

 Amore Idioms and expressions